-Students who have completed one approved field placement may seek approval to receive credit for a second one for no more than a total of six credit hours between the two placements.
-To be approved, the second placement must provide an experience that is substantially different from the experience gained in the first placement.
-For example, a student who completed a field placement with a district attorney's office for two hours may request permission to take a second field placement for two hours with an appellate court or an administrative agency.
+Students who have completed one approved field placement will not receive credit for a second one unless the second placement provides an experience that is substantially different from the experience gained in the first placement.
+(For example, a student who completed a field placement with a district attorney's office for two hours may apply to take a second field placement for two hours with an appellate court or an administrative agency.)
+If the submission of this application seeks credit for a second field placement, the student affirms that the experience is substantially different from their first field placement.
+Students with questions about whether a potential second field placement would be considered substantially different by comparison should visit with Dean Cruseturner or Dean Bridges.

-See the Baylor Law Field Placement Manual (https://www.baylor.edu/law/careerdevelopment/doc.php/272448.pdf) for additional information about placement opportunities and obtaining course credit.
+See Baylor Law Field Placements (https://law.baylor.edu/career-development/current-students/your-career-development/student-opportunities/baylor-law-field/) for additional information about placement opportunities and obtaining course credit.